How to build an email marketing strategy that elevates the customer experience

 The most important thing to know about goals is that you need enough data to determine whether or not they’re working.
 Your email marketing strategy should walk a fine line between sticking with a plan long enough to live out its potential and changing that goal at the right time, only when you’ve tested enough to know it’s time for a change.

-An email marketing platform—sometimes referred to as an email marketing service, email service provider (ESP), or customer relationship management software (CRM)—is a tool used to create and send emails to a specified list of email addresses.
+An email marketing platform or email service provider (ESP) is a tool used to create and send emails to a specified list of email addresses.

-Most of today’s email marketing tools have built-in features that allow you to use templates, create email marketing campaigns, automated email flows, segments, lists, and more.
+But while most of today’s email marketing tools have built-in features that allow you to use templates, create email marketing campaigns, and automate email flows, that kind of functionality won’t cut it anymore for the modern B2C marketer.

 Email marketing is alive and well because it’s where your brand gets attention after getting permission.
 Your email list is one of your marketing team’s most valuable assets because you own it—and no algorithm switch-up can take that away from you.